Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Specht and Young modules over

-and the injective hull of $Z_r$ is in $\add DQ$.
-In particular, $W_r$ is an iterated extension with quotients of the form $\Omega^{p-u}Y^{\la v\ra}$ with $u\geq a+2$ and $2\leq v\leq p-1$. \end{enumerate} \end{Prop} \begin{proof} We prove the claim by induction on $r$.
-In the Example \ref{example3dot4dot1}, we have dealt with $r=1$ and $r=2$. \begin{enumerate}[(a)] \item Assume first that $r$ is odd and $r=2a-1 \geq 1$ (and $a< p-2$).
-We shall construct the relevant exact sequence for $2a$.
+where $W_r$ is an extension that can be rearranged into an extension of the form (\ref{eqextension}), and $Z_r$ can be embedded into a module in ${\rm add} DQ$. \end{enumerate} \end{Prop} \begin{proof} We prove the claim by induction on $r$.
+In the Example \ref{example3dot4dot1}, we have dealt with $r=1$ and $r=2$. \begin{enumerate}[(a)] \item Assume $r=2a-1\geq 1$ and $a< p-2$.
+We will construct the relevant exact sequence for $2a$.
 By induction, we have an exact sequence